 - The throat is one area that is particularly prone to burns.
 Dogs have folds inside their throats that stick out similar to a human’s Adam’s apple.
 If you are not careful, you can get too close to the skin on the areas around these folds and cut or burn your dog.
 The same issues arise around the folds of your dog’s cheeks.
 Be careful and work slowly when you are grooming these sensitive areas.

-- Around the muzzle is another area you should be careful with.
+- Around the muzzle is another area you should be careful with especially with toy poodles.
 You need to stretch the skin around their gums and be careful to avoid hitting their canine.
 There are also spots along their gums that are easy to cut off accidentally, and they bleed profusely, so be careful there!

 Prepping to Make Grooming Easy